GaloisInc/adapt/Ingest/Language.md

 An artifact can be part of another artifact.
 We use dc:isPartOf for this construction.
 No good examples have been created yet.

+A metadatum describes an artifact or UoE.
+No good examples have been created yet.

 Detailed PROV-TC Syntax Guide
 ==============
 This section provides a detailed grammatical structure for composition of the statement examples above.
-Currently under revision to match the section above.
+Currently under revision to match the section above, so please refer to the above examples and the related XML file as the gold standard for now.

 Token Set
 -----------